Where can I find the test results?

-Students were overwhelmed.
+Students didn’t do their best during the Mid-Year Test.
 We try to make our content as friendly as possible, but for a variety of reasons, students can get overwhelmed, bored, or tired when taking the test and just click on any answer.
 In this case, it is best to reset the test.
 Learn how to do so below.

 How do I reset the test?

 In case you are not satisfied with the test results for a good reason, there is always the option to reset it within 14 days after the test is taken.
 To do so, go to the Assessment tab located in the Reports section and click the Reset button opposite the name of the student who needs to take the test again.